Orbital Fingerprint of Topological Fermi Arcs in a Weyl Semimetal

 Our first-principles calculations in Fig.~\ref{fig2} confirm the experimentally determined orbital symmetry.
 Along $k_x$ the state $\alpha$ is composed predominantly of Ta $d_{x^{2}-y^{2}}$ and P $p_x$ orbitals, and the state $\gamma$ consists mainly of P $p_z$ and Ta $d_{z^{2}}$ out-of-plane orbitals.\cite{Xu:16} Hence, while both features derive from even orbitals, the overall orbital texture on the Fermi surface varies from out-of-plane near the Brillouin zone boundary towards in-plane near the center.
-This is corroborated by the photon-energy-dependent ARPES data in Fig.~\ref{fig2}e obtained with $p$-polarized light.
-Along either $+ k_x$ or $- k_x$, the state $\alpha$ shows complete intensity suppressions over several intervals of photon energy.
-Such a pronounced linear dichroism can be attributed to the sizable in-plane $p_x$ orbital component of $\alpha$,\cite{Henk:04,Bentmann:17} mainly coupling to the in-plane component $\mathcal{E}_x$ of the light electric field.
-By contrast, $\mathcal{E}_x$ is expected to couple less strongly to out-of-plane $d_{z^{2}}$ and $p_z$ orbitals, as reflected by the weaker dichroism for $\gamma$.
+This is corroborated by the photon-energy-dependent ARPES data in Fig.~\ref{fig2}e obtained with $p$-polarized light: Along either $+ k_x$ or $- k_x$, the state $\alpha$ shows complete intensity suppressions over several intervals of photon energy.
+Such a pronounced $h\nu$-dependent linear dichroism is not observed for $\gamma$, which can be attributed to the different orbital composition of the two states \cite{Henk:04,Bentmann:17}, as detailed in supplementary note II.

-Considering next the full momentum dependence of the ARPES data sets, we find that the intensity distributions obtained with $s$-polarized light in Fig.~\ref{fig2}c-d show sharp changes near the W$_2$ Weyl points, where the spoon feature $\alpha$ evolves into the neck feature $\beta$.
-In particular, along $k_x$ the intensity of $\alpha$ is suppressed while $\beta$ shows appreciable intensity.
-Our calculations in Fig.~\ref{fig2}f demonstrate how this is related to rapid changes of the Fermi-arc orbital texture near W$_2$.
-Specifically, we find a dominating odd $d_{yz}$ orbital component for $\beta$ as opposed to the predominantly even orbitals contributing to $\alpha$.
-By contrast, along $k_y$ the intensity quickly increases when passing through W$_2$ from $\beta$ to $\alpha$.
-This is in line with the large $p_y$ orbital contribution for $\alpha$ that couples to the $\mathcal{E}_y$ component of the $s$-polarized light.
+Considering next the full momentum dependence of the ARPES data sets, we find that the intensity distributions obtained with $s$-polarized light show sharp changes at wave vectors, where the spoon feature $\alpha$ evolves into the neck feature $\beta$ (Fig.~\ref{fig2}c and Fig.~S2).
+These wave vectors match reasonably well the positions of the projected W$_2$ Weyl points, reported to be close to the Fermi level and at ($\pm$0.54,$\pm$0.03)$\frac{\pi}{a}$ \cite{nxu:16}.
+Along $k_x$ the intensity of $\alpha$ is suppressed and $\beta$ shows appreciable intensity, while along $k_y$ we observe the opposite behaviour.
+Our calculations in Fig.~\ref{fig2}f demonstrate how this is related to a rapid change of the Fermi-arc orbital texture near W$_2$ from even $d_{x^{2}-y^{2}}$ and $p_x$ character to mainly odd $d_{yz}$ character (see also supplementary notes I and III).